polkadot-developers/docs-sandbox/source/docs/tutorials/07-add-a-pallet.md

 	/// What to do with slashed funds. type Slashed: OnUnbalanced<NegativeImbalanceOf<Self>>;

-	/// The origin which may forcibly set or remove a name.
+	/// The origin account that can forcibly set or remove a name.
 Root can always do this. type ForceOrigin: EnsureOrigin<Self::Origin>;

-	/// The minimum length a name may be.
+	/// The minimum length for a name.
 	#[pallet::constant]
 	type MinLength: Get<u32>;

-	/// The maximum length a name may be.
+	/// The maximum length for a name.
 	#[pallet::constant]
 	type MaxLength: Get<u32>;
 }
 ```

-## Review the implementation of the Balances pallet

-Just like you used the Balances pallet as a template for importing the Nicks pallet, you can use the [Balances pallet](/v3/runtime/frame#balances) as an example to see how to implement the `Config` interface for the Nicks pallet.
+After you identify the types your pallet requires, you need to add code to the runtime to implement the `Config` trait.
+To learn how to implement the `Config` trait for a pallet, you can use the [Balances pallet](/v3/runtime/frame#balances)—which is already implemented in the node template runtime—as an example.

+To review the `Config` trait for the Balances pallet:

 1. Open the `runtime/src/lib.rs` file in a text editor.

-1. Locate the Balances pallet section and note that the implementation consists of two parts:
+1. Locate the `Balances` pallet section.

+1. Note that the implementation for the `Balances` pallet consists of two parts:

    - The `parameter_types!` block where constant values are defined.